 Plan an Ayrshire Golf Holiday

-Open Championship venues – to choose from, Ayrshire is the ideal place for a golf holiday.
-Whether you’re paying a pilgrimage to the birthplace of The Open, sampling some of the finest links in the world, or testing yourself against some of its James Braid-designed courses, Ayr is the setting for the golf holiday of a lifetime in Scotland – and the Salt Lodge Hotel in Troon is the perfect base for your adventure!ith over 50 courses – including three
+With over 50 courses – including three Open Championship venues – to choose from, Ayrshire is the ideal place for a golf holiday.
+Whether you’re paying a pilgrimage to the birthplace of The Open, sampling some of the finest links in the world, or testing yourself against some of its James Braid-designed courses, Ayr is the setting for the golf holiday of a lifetime in Scotland – and the Salt Lodge Hotel in Troon is the perfect base for your adventure!

 Put politics to one side and make your way to Trump Turnberry and you’ll find The Ailsa, one of the world’s most loved – and most spectacular – golf courses.
 This masterpiece has hosted the Open Championship four times, including the unforgettable 1977 Duel in the Sun, and boasts some of the most beautiful scenery of any course on the planet.